aliyun/terraform-provider-alibabacloudstack/website/docs/r/kvstore_instance.html.markdown

 ---
 subcategory: "Redis And Memcache (KVStore)"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_kvstore_instance"
+page_title: "Alibabacloudstack: alibabacloudstack_kvstore_instance"
-sidebar_current: "docs-apsarastack-resource-kvstore-instance"
+sidebar_current: "docs-alibabacloudstack-resource-kvstore-instance"
 description: |-
   Provides an ApsaraDB Redis / Memcache instance resource.
 ---

-# apsarastack\_kvstore\_instance
+# alibabacloudstack\_kvstore\_instance

 Provides an ApsaraDB Redis / Memcache instance resource.
 A DB instance is an isolated database environment in the cloud.
 It can be associated with IP whitelists and backup configuration which are separate resource providers.